sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-06/fiori-ios-scpms-teched19-06.md

 ---
-title: Implement the Action Sheet and Image Picker for the Core ML Image Classification
+title: Implement Action Sheet and Image Picker
-description: Implement an Action Sheet and Popover (for regular size class on iPad) to pick a Image from Photo Library or Camera.
-This Image will then be later fed to the Core ML Image Classification Model
+description: Implement an Action Sheet and Popover (for regular size class on iPad) to pick an image from Photo Library or Camera; the Image will later be fed to the Core ML Image Classification Model.
 auto_validation: true
 primary_tag: products>sap-cloud-platform-sdk-for-ios
 tags: [  tutorial>beginner, operating-system>ios, topic>mobile, topic>odata, products>sap-cloud-platform, products>sap-cloud-platform-sdk-for-ios ]